evanj/googlesignin/README.md

 ## Google's public key caching/rotation policy

+The `rotationcheck` program periodically loads Google's public keys, and checks their cache expiration.
+I used this to reverse engineer their key caching and rotation policies.

 * When fetching public keys from the URL, Google appears to return a `Cache-Control: max-page=` parameter that is a random value between [5h, 7h] from the current time.
 It seems to be that one server has a specific cache expiration time, since multiple requests to the same IP return that value, but requests to DIFFERENT IPs return different values.

-* Google uses a single public key for a LONG time: it looks like 7 days?
+* Google uses a single public key for a LONG time: it looks like 7 days.

-* After Google stops using a public key, it keeps publishing it for about 5 days
+* After Google stops using a public key, it keeps publishing it for about 5 days.

 * Before using a new public key, Google publishes it well in advance: About 3 days before it uses it.